Phase 2 Announcement

-“We are delighted at the prospect of sharing the beauty and serenity of Duke Gardens with visitors again,” says Bill LeFevre, Duke Gardens’ executive director, who worked with Duke administrators and Gardens staff to determine when and how to reopen as safely as possible.
+“We are excited to be able to welcome visitors to spend time in the beauty and serenity of Duke Gardens once again,” said executive director Bill LeFevre, who worked with Duke University administrators to determine when and how to reopen as safely as possible.

-The health and safety of visitors and staff are the Gardens’ top priorities, and the reopening date and details are subject to change on short notice, as with all plans and policies during this unpredictable pandemic period.
-Duke Gardens does not have a reopening date for the general public at this time.
-To keep apprised of all COVID-19 campus information, please go to coronavirus.duke.edu.
+The reopening date and details are subject to change on short notice, as with all plans and policies during this unpredictable pandemic period.

 Know before you go

-- You must wear a mask or face covering and maintain a 6-foot distance from other visitors and Gardens staff at all times.
+- Please maintain a 6-foot distance from other visitors and Gardens staff at all times.

 - Hand sanitizer stations are located throughout the Gardens.
 Please use them after touching handrails or other surfaces.

 - Restrooms located in the Terrace Gardens and Culberson Asiatic Arboretum will be open during visiting hours.
-The Doris Duke Center, gift shop and café remain closed.
+The Doris Duke Center restrooms will also be open.
+But the rest of the visitor center, as well as the gift shop and café, will remain closed.

 - Are all outdoor parts of the Gardens open?